 THE MYSTERY UNRAVELLED

 There was a long, drawn-out silence on the other end of the phone.
 A pause insistent on decision.
-I took a measured breath inward, and tried to make sense of the scant symptoms relayed in matter-of-fact terms by the veterinarian.
+I took a measured breath inward, and tried to make sense of the scant symptoms, relayed in matter-of-fact. medical terminology, by the veterinarian.

 Our prized breeding girl, Garam Masala was unwell.
-Lethargy; anorexia, nausea and dehydration were her main symptoms.
-We had been on this roller coaster of sickness for almost a week.
-Blood tests, x-rays revealed no secrets with the exception of mild markers of inflammation.
+Lethargy; anorexia; nausea and dehydration were her main symptoms.
+We had been on a roller coaster of waves of sickness followed by the calm of seeming recovery, for almost a week.
+Blood tests and x-rays revealed no secrets, with the exception of mild markers in inflammation.
 By all accounts, she was a healthy dog.

-The vet explained that it was possible, Masala was in the early stages of pyometra.
-A uterine infection that could be fatal if not treated promptly.
-The phone call was on a Saturday, mid morning and the clinic would soon close for the weekend.
+The vet explained that it was possible, Masala was in the early stages of pyometra – a uterine infection, that could be fatal, if not treated promptly.
+The phone call was Saturday, mid morning and the clinic would soon close for the weekend.

 “Let’s spay her”, I heard myself say.
 “It is the option of least risk and our greatest priority is the wellbeing of this beautiful girl”.